JodyGaggia/CamperModRenewed/README.md

 # Introduction
 Got bored of teabagging your enemies in Dead by Daylight?
 How about you try it in Risk of Rain instead?
-This mod adds your favourite crutch perks and items as usable abilities - complete with achievements and multiplayer compatibility.

 # Base Abilities
 ### Passive - Object of Obsession